Shiven-saini/Beyond-App/README.md

 # Beyond-App
-Explore the Space using Beyond.
+Explore the Space with Beyond.
 A native Android App built in Compose using NASA APIs

 ## API Keys
 Generate your API Keys from NASA API Official Website.
 [Generate](https://api.nasa.gov/)